ArtShp/FinancialManager/README.md

 #### Open an existing DB
 If you want to open an existing DB, open file menu (in the menu strip), find the button "Open DB" and press on it (or use a shortcut *Ctrl+O*).
 Then choose a DB file and press "Open".
 If everything is ok, you'll see a successful message.
 It's possible, that you'll immediately see a "Main Currency" error: about it later.

+### Setup the Main Currency
+When you have a new DB, first you need to do is to setup the Main Currency.
+Main Currency — currency that is used for storing all money operations.
+This is necessary, because there is a need of common currency for analytics.
+All money operations are stored both in currency you've chosen and the Main Currency.

+**Warning**: The Main Currency is set for a specific DB **only once**.
+In future it **can't** be changed!

+**Warning**: If the Main Currency is not set, the application **can't** work properly!

+To setup it up, press "Edit Currencies" button and the form for editing currencies will be shown.
+You need to add a new currency and it will be the main one.
+About editing currencies read further.